-However, if you want to actively try to improve your cognitive skills by playing video games, then there are two main things you should keep in mind:
+However, if you want to actively try to improve your cognitive skills by playing video games, then there are a few important things that you should keep in mind:

 Accordingly, to maximize the cognitive benefits that you derive from playing, you should rotate between different types of games, that help you improve different abilities, especially once you feel that you’re hitting the point of diminishing returns when it comes to a certain game.
 Furthermore, you should try to focus on games that help you improve your skills in a way that translates to real-world tasks that you need to perform.

 Testing whether playing video games help you improve

 If you want to test whether video games are improving your cognitive skills and to what degree, you can assess your performance on tasks which require similar skills to those in the game.

 Overall, testing yourself in this manner could help you determine whether playing video games is helping you improve your cognitive abilities, and if so then to what degree.
 However, it’s important to keep in mind that this approach has a number of serious limitations, and as a result, the outcome of this form of testing should be interpreted with caution.